-Indiana comprehensive health insurance plans provide coverage similar to expensive group plans available through employers.
+Indiana comprehensive heathcare coverage provides benefits similar to expensive group plans available through employers.
 In addition to the standard preventive and hospital benefits, physician charges, medications, accidents, illnesses, maternity, and mental illness are included.
 Plans are offered both on and off the Marketplace.

-Anthem Blue Cross Blue Shield, UnitedHealthCare, MDWise, Ambetter, CareSource, and IU Health Plans offer complete benefits to individuals and families in Indiana.
+Anthem Blue Cross Blue Shield, Aetna, Ambetter, CareSource, Indiana University Health Plans, Humana, and UnitedHealthcare offer complete benefits to employees of of groups, individuals and families in Indiana.
 It is the most common type of medical coverage.
 We assist you with finding the most affordable policies available to consumers, determining if you are eligible for a federal tax subsidy, and applying so you are approved as quickly as possible.

 We created this website to educate customers and simplify the process of applying for quality affordable healthcare.
 We take the time to investigate and find the comprehensive plans that not only match your budget, but also provide the coverage you require.

 The rates you view on this website are the lowest rates filed by each carrier for 2016 and 2017 with the Indiana Department of Insurance.
 If you already have an in-force policy, we'll evaluate your best options, which may include staying with your present company.
 If you are eligible for a federal subsidy to use for Marketplace coverage, we will calculate and explain your financial aid, and show you the policies that will maximize your assistance.

 Depending on your personal or family situation, reducing your potential out-of-pocket costs, and lowering deductibles and copays, are typically very beneficial.
 We show you the comprehensive policy options that keep your premiums low but still provide the highest level of quality benefits available.

 Highlighted below are several of the most popular plans that feature a combination of affordable premiums and all-inclusive benefits.